-Most of us have probably experienced bloodshot eyes at some point in our life, and usually they are not cause for concern unless coupled with eye pain or abnormal swelling.
+Most of us have probably experienced bloodshot eyes at some point in our life, and usually, they are not causing for concern unless coupled with eye pain or abnormal swelling.

 What causes this sensation to overcome our eyes?
 And how best can we quell the temporary condition to get our eyes looking healthy again?

 Here are a few common causes of bloodshot eyes: